 Antique Shops | Consignment | Vintage

-Go antiquing in Putnam in the Hudson Valley.
-Visit antique shops and antique malls in the quaint towns and villages of the Hudson Valley.
-Visit antique stores in the
+Verified (2015) up-to-date and comprehensive list of antique stores in Putnam County, New York.
+Visit antique shops in the quaint villages of the Hudson Valley.
+Vacation in the charming

-Village of Cold Spring along the Hudson River.
+Village of Cold Spring situated along the banks of the Hudson River.

 Plan a weekend or more and visit the River Towns of the Hudson Valley.
 Find the best places to stay and wonderful restaurants as you drive from village to village; viewing magnificent landscapes, beautiful mountains, lakes and the Hudson River.

-After a day of shopping the antique stores, eat-out in Putnam offering excellent Hudson Valley Restaurants from Westchester to Albany.
-You'll find the best places to eat, many offering Farm-To-Table cuisine supplied by local farms.
+After a day of shopping the antique stores, eat-out in Putnam offering the best in dining at Hudson Valley Restaurants from Westchester to Albany.
+You'll find great places to eat, many offering Farm-To-Table cuisine supplied by local farms.
 Be sure o try some of the fabulous healthy and fresh foods along the Hudson River Valley.

 Before buying that next piece of antique furniture, or getting an appraisal on an antique from an antique dealer in New York, read "What is an Antique".
 The more you learn and understand about antiquing, the more fun you can have talking to antique dealers while searching the antique shops.